jzaehrin/homepage/README.md

     $ npm run prod
 ```

-The solution is build on the folder `dist`.
-Run `index.html` on your browers.
+The solution is built on the folder `dist`.
+Run `index.html` on your browser.

-#### Personnalisation (not userfriendy)
+#### Personalization (non-userfriendly)

-A feature give the weather information on your prefered location.
+One of the feature gives weather informations on your prefered location.
+First you have to set up the configuration as follow :
+- open the file `src/components/App/App.js`
-It's necessary to config this on the file `src/components/App/App.js`, you find an attribute named `location`
+- find the attribute named `location`
-Fill it with a correct name from this [link](http://www.prevision-meteo.ch/services/json/list-cities "title" target="_blank").
+- Fill it with a correct name from this [link](http://www.prevision-meteo.ch/services/json/list-cities "title" target="_blank").

 ### Problem

-Actually, i use a type of `input` that supported by a small part of browers.
+The type of `input`used are only supported by a few browsers.
-Look [here](http://caniuse.com/#feat=input-datetime "title" target="_blank") what brower you can use for this App.
+Check [here](http://caniuse.com/#feat=input-datetime "title" target="_blank") which browser is compatible with this app.

-The application was build in ECMAScript 5, you can look the compatibility [here](http://caniuse.com/#feat=es5)
+The application is built in ECMAScript 5, you can check the compatibility informations [here](http://caniuse.com/#feat=es5)

-## Feature
+## Features

-### Meteo
+### Weather forecasting

-At start the application, I block appear with the current waether information set in the file `src/components/App/App.js`.
+When you start the application, a first block appears with the current weather informations set in the file `src/components/App/App.js`.

-At the future, this location can be insert by the user at the first start.
-Or by using location of the browers.
+In the future, this location will be inserted by the user at the first start.
+Or by using geolocation of the browser.

 ### Transport

-A form is display to search a travel in public transport.
-This API support in main swiss public transport.
+A form is displayed to search a route in public transport.
+This API supports main swiss public transports.
-The autocompletion is provided by this same API.
+The autocompletion is provided by the same API.

-#### Meteo

-When you search a travel, a block appear with weather information of the destination at the hour of arrival by the first proposition.
+#### Weather forecasting paired with transport

+The weather displayed in the fourth block (bottom right) is the weather from the first potential arrival (automatically calculated via the search travel block)

 ##### Geoname
+It may be possible that the city name you entered in the search travel block aren't supported by the Weather forecast API.

-This possible to find a name who didn't support by the API meteo.
-At this moment, I try to find the location with Geoname to get latitude and longitude.
-After this operation, i send this on API meteo to get approximate result
+When this occurs, i get GPS latitude and longitude from Geoname API and i send it at the weather API to get approximate results.

-#### Problem
+#### Problems

-I try to implement event listing on the destination.
-But i test 2 API of event without success.
+I tried to implement an event listing at the entered destination - tested 2 event API without success.

-The first is [api.myswitzerland](http://api.myswitzerland.com/), He didn't say how to get a apikey.
+The first one is [api.myswitzerland](http://api.myswitzerland.com/), no information was provided on how to get the apikey.

-The secomnd is [eventful](http://api.eventful.com/), my problem is the documentation without good information and the necessity to use the supply library for javascript.
-A direct request was send without CORS headers.
+The second one is [eventful](http://api.eventful.com/), they provide a js library but the direct request are sent without CORS headers.

 ## Structure

-The structure of the project is in React with babel for transpile the es6 to es5 and webpack for bundle the project.
+The structure is based around React using babel to transpile es6 to es5 and webpack to bundle the whole project.

-On this graph, you can look all components and different interaction between them.
+On this graph, you can look all the components and different interactions between them.
 ![struct](./assets/struct.png)

 ## Links